A kite trip to Ukraine / Украина

 Most of people were families, also groups of young people and many couples.
 At 3:00 p.m.
 I went to eat in the city and back at 6:00 p.m., this time the wind stayed at 12 kts but with the morning session I was already more that ok, so I didn’t kitesurf anymore for the day.

 People stayed on the beach, relaxing and others eating at a barbecue that, between meats and vodka, lasted until night.

-I don’t know what holiday it was but a lot of people stayed on the beach, some with camping tents had spent the night right there.
+I don’t know what holiday it was but a lot of people stayed on the beach, some with camping tents and they had spent the night right there.

-The wind was still from the same direction and 23kts, I kitesurf alone in the lagoon and at the station there were still a couple more kites, the others, as some were from Donetsk and even further, had returned to their homes.
+The wind was still from the same direction, 23kts.
+I kitesurf alone in the lagoon and at the station there were still a couple more kites, the others, as some were from Donetsk and even further, had returned to their homes.

 Evgeni using the kite board for the only thing that works for him

 He still has to learn and make the jump from windsurf to kitesurf